albertodoimo/ACTAM/README.md

 ## _Concept_

 The chosen architecture is that of a **generative computer music system**.
 Starting from an interactive, space-themed environment, the user is supposed to choose a picture from a pre-selected set of images representing stars and galaxies.
-The application then uses complex image processing algorythms to extract qualitative **_visual data_** from the picture (namely, its _color palette_, its _brightness_, etc.) and converts them to **_musical data_** (that is _mode_, _key_, _progression_, etc.), that are finally used to generate in real-time a **procedurally sequenced musical piece**.
+The application then uses complex image processing algorithms to extract qualitative **_visual data_** from the picture (namely, its _color palette_, its _brightness_, etc.) and converts them to **_musical data_** (that is _mode_, _key_, _progression_, etc.), that are finally used to generate in real-time a **procedurally sequenced musical piece**.
 The result is achieved by sequencing different instruments and interlacing their _cyclic behaviour_ according to different ratios.
 The resulting piece will have a **strong ambient flavor**, to reference the kind of soundscape people usually associate to space.

 It is also possible to receive visual feedback about the musical fabric via the themed **_tridimensional graphical user interface_**, which associates each played instrument to a revolving planet of the Solar System, as if it were a sort of drum machine.